-- Supervision is an opportunity to develop trust with participants. - Supervision helps ensure participant program compliance, including curfews. - Supervision may act upon visualization of items or actions prohibited by the program, weapons, and illegal substances (not an exhaustive list) - Supervision data should be reported for each supervision occurrence.
+- Supervision helps ensure participant program compliance, including curfews. - Supervision may act upon visualization of items or actions prohibited by the program, weapons, and illegal substances (not an exhaustive list) - Supervision data should be reported for each supervision occurrence.

 As per Georgia standards (e.g. AFDC Standard 6.4), courts shall implement a system for a minimum level of field supervision for each participant based on their respective level of risk.
 Field supervision may include unannounced visits to home or workplace and curfew checks.
 The level of field supervision may be adjusted throughout the program based on participant progress and any reassessment process.